CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 5. In the section **Tenant ID:Access Key** type your _Pouta username_ (the one you use in pouta.csc.fi)

 6. Type your Pouta password in **Secret Key** part.
-After that, you can close the bookmark
+After that, you can close the bookmark by clicking X on the upper right corner

 7. Now you can right-click the bookmark on the CyberDuck mainpage and choose the option _Connect to server_.